roe-dl/weewx-sqlupload/README.md

 `.html`.
 You may ask your web space provider to adjust the configuration.
 Especially look at the item "Additional .ini files parsed".

+## Considerations regarding speed

+### Upload time vs. file parsing time

+Speed may be an issue.
+There are two things that may take time:

+* uploading, especially with a slow Internet connection
+* parsing the HTML and JavaScript files for links and dividing them into a constant and a variable part

+There are areas around the world where Internet speed is considerably poor.
+Think of rural regions of Germany for example.
+There it can help to reduce the amount of data to transfer.
+You can do so by dividing HTML files into a constant part (for example the header) and a variable part (then the body).
+The constant part is then transfered only once, while the variable part is transfered every archive interval.

+But there is also a disadvantage.
+Parsing the HTML file to find the position to divide it takes time, too.
+So you have to compare which of them takes more time.

+### Automatic renaming of files vs. special web server setup

+Another thing that influences speed is the link adjustment.
+Again there are two possibilities:

+* Let SQLupload parse all HTML and JavaScript files and adjust the file name extension to `.php`.
+So you need no special web server configuration.
+* Do not change links and set up a `.htaccess` file to map the old file names to the PHP file names.
+So you need not parse the HTML and JavaScript files.

+If you already parse the HTML files in order to divide them, there is no additional costs of time for adjusting the links.
+So in this case it does not matter which possibility you use here.

+You can set `profiling` to `2` in `skin.conf` to see how much CPU time each of the files consume for parsing.

+### Overall performance

+At the author's system the upload time was cut to approximately to half by using SQLupload compared to pure FTP.
+I am not sure about the general performance of SQL compared to FTP.

 ## What finally happens

 ### HTML files